mmdreza21/Data-Structures-And-Algorithms/README.md

 # DataStructures

-this is just practice and a note to reviwe.
+This is just an exercise and a note to remember.